Vladimir Becić: Biography

 Vladimir Becić was born in Slavonski Brod on 1 June 1886.

-He initially studied law in Zagreb and attended private art school of Menci Clement Crnčić and Bela Čikoš Sesija.
-In 1905, he gave up his law studies for art, moving to Munich where he first studied with Heinrich Knirr, and then at the Academy of Arts.
+He initially studied law in Zagreb and attended the private art school of Menci Clement Crnčić and Bela Čikoš Sesija.
+In 1905, he gave up his law studies for art, moving to Munich, where he first studied with Heinrich Knirr, and then at the Academy of Arts.
 In 1909, he went to Paris where he enrolled in the Academy La Grande Chaumiére and worked as a draftsman at the magazine Le Rire.
 He returned to Zagreb in 1910, where he staged his first solo exhibit.

-He exhibited his artworks as a part of Kingdom of Serbia's pavilion at International Exhibition of Art of 1911.
+He exhibited his artworks as a part of the Kingdom of Serbia's pavilion at the International Exhibition of Art of 1911.

 Becić then worked in Osijek, Belgrade and Bitolj.
 He joined the Serbian army shortly before the outbreak of the First World War.
 He was then a war correspondent and artist for the magazine "L'Illustration" on the Salonika front, creating a series of images of the soldiers and the wounded.
 In 1919, he held his second solo exhibit, also in Zagreb.